iapyeh/GGeditor/docs/index.rst

 For  reStructuredText Beginners
 *******************************

-If you are a beginner of the reStructuredText and you feel a little bit of confusing about how to put your documents onto the readthedocs.org website.
+If you are a beginner of the reStructuredText and you feel a little bit of confusing about how to put your documents onto the RTD website.
 I wrote a quick guide to help your task to be quickly completed with the GGeditor.
 I was struggling on the reST for 2 months .
 Now with the GGeditor and this tutorial, you might get it done in several hours, I hope.

 \ |LINK5|\